deploymenttheory/terraform-provider-jamfpro/docs/index.md

 ### Optional

-- `auth_method` (String) The auth method chosen for interacting with Jamf Pro.
-Options are 'basic' for username/password or 'oauth2' for client id/secret.
+- `auth_method` (String) The authentication mechanism.
+Options are 'basic' for username/password or 'oauth2' for client credentials.
+- `auth_provider` (String) The authentication provider. 'direct' authenticates against the Jamf Pro instance directly. 'platform' authenticates via the Jamf Platform gateway.
+Defaults to 'direct'.
 - `basic_auth_password` (String, Sensitive) The Jamf Pro password used for authentication when auth_method is 'basic'.
 - `basic_auth_username` (String) The Jamf Pro username used for authentication when auth_method is 'basic'.
-- `client_id` (String) The Jamf Pro Client ID for authentication when auth_method is 'oauth2'.
+- `client_id` (String) The client ID for OAuth2 authentication.
 - `client_sdk_log_export_path` (String) Specify the path to export http client logs to.
-- `client_secret` (String, Sensitive) The Jamf Pro Client secret for authentication when auth_method is 'oauth2'.
+- `client_secret` (String, Sensitive) The client secret for OAuth2 authentication.
 - `custom_cookies` (Block List) Persistent custom cookies used by HTTP Client in all requests. (see [below for nested schema](#nestedblock--custom_cookies))
 - `enable_client_sdk_logs` (Boolean) Debug option to propagate logs from the SDK and HttpClient
 - `hide_sensitive_data` (Boolean) Define whether sensitive fields should be hidden in logs.
 Default to hiding sensitive data in logs
-- `jamfpro_instance_fqdn` (String) The Jamf Pro FQDN (fully qualified domain name). example: https://mycompany.jamfcloud.com
+- `jamfpro_instance_fqdn` (String) The Jamf Pro FQDN (fully qualified domain name).
+Required when auth_provider is 'direct'.
+Example: https://mycompany.jamfcloud.com
 - `jamfpro_load_balancer_lock` (Boolean) Programatically determines all available web app members in the load balancer and locks all instances of httpclient to the app for faster executions.
 TEMP SOLUTION UNTIL JAMF PROVIDES SOLUTION
 - `mandatory_request_delay_milliseconds` (Number) A mandatory delay after each request before returning to reduce high volume of requests in a short time
+- `platform_base_url` (String) The Jamf Platform gateway base URL.
+Required when auth_provider is 'platform'.
+Example: https://us.apigw.jamf.com
+- `platform_tenant_id` (String, Sensitive) The Jamf Platform gateway tenant identifier (UUID).
+Required when auth_provider is 'platform'.
 - `token_refresh_buffer_period_seconds` (Number) The buffer period in seconds for token refresh.

 <a id="nestedblock--custom_cookies"></a>